cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/clouds/exoscale.rst.txt

    * - Name
      - Explanation / Values
-   * - providerName
-     - It's value must be "exoscale". (required)
-   * - pathToKey
-     - Path to the location of your private key, to be used for ssh connections. (required)
-   * - flavor
-     - Flavor to be used for the main cluster. (required)
    * - keyPair
      - Name of the key to be used.
 Has to be created or imported beforehand. (required)
-   * - securityGroups
-     - Security groups array.
    * - zone
      - The zone in which to create the compute instances. (required)
    * - template